dome9/cloud-bots/README.md

     includeGlobalResourceTypes = True
     file deliveryFrequency(to S3) = One_Hour

+## ec2_release_eips
+What it does: Disassociates and releases all EIPs on an instance
+Usage: AUTO: ec2_release_eips
+Limitations: none

 ## ec2_quarantine_instance
 What it does: Attaches the instance a SG with no rules so it can't communicate with the outside world
 Usage: AUTO: ec2_quarantine_instance